MohammedAskee/cartwise/README.md

 ## Security note

 Firebase web API keys are public in client apps.
 Data is protected by **Authentication + Firestore rules** (users only read/write their own `userId` documents).
 Do not open rules to `allow read, write: if true`.

+## Troubleshooting

+- **`firestore.googleapis.com/...
+ERR_BLOCKED_BY_CLIENT`** — an ad blocker or privacy extension is blocking Firestore’s long-poll channel.
+Whitelist your app domain (and `firestore.googleapis.com`) or disable the blocker on this site.
+Lists usually still load after a refresh.
+- **Product link 403 on `corsproxy.io`** — ignore if you still see that on an old deploy.
+Redeploy so the app uses `/api/extract` instead of public proxies.
+- **Fetch works only after Vercel deploy** — expected.
+Server extract requires the `api/extract.js` function.

 ## License